YugabyteDB-Samples/yugasocial/local_deployment.md

 If running YugabyteDB locally, you can also view the YugabyteDB UI Console at [localhost:7001](http://localhost:7001).

 <img width="1584" alt="Screen Shot 2022-11-02 at 7 36 17 PM" src="https://user-images.githubusercontent.com/2041330/199637751-616d19ff-e474-4d17-956c-fe672c53052c.png">

+## Seed Database

+Refer to `/api/schema` and `/api/data` for schema and data seed files.
+These can be run against your database deployments.